mem-/luks-scripts/README.md

 When using a fully encrypted harddisk on a loptop or other computer, it only protects your sensitive data when the computer is powered off.
-Hybernate may be okey, but `suspend to RAM` probably still has your harddrive's encryption key in RAM.
+Hybernate may be okay, but `suspend to RAM` probably still has your harddrive's encryption key in RAM.

-Sensitive data, like salary reports, git repos, etc, that you rarely look at or don't use while at a conferenc or reading emails at a cafe, can be stored in a LUKS-encrypted image file and only unlocked when needed.
+Sensitive data, like salary reports, git repos, etc, that you rarely look at or don't use while at a conference or when reading emails at a cafe, can be stored in a LUKS-encrypted image file and only unlocked when needed.

 To further increase security, these scripts support the use of a YubiKey